 Nothing says winter like cold toes, and a pair of woolly socks will definitely make your ride a little more enjoyable.
 These Woolie Boolie socks are thicker than most cycling socks, made from luxuriously soft merino wool, and long enough to avoid an ankle gap below your tights.
 They're best used with roomy shoes.
 Try and stuff them into shoes that fit snugly over thin summer socks and you'll just reduce the circulation in your feet, making things worse.

-Adding a set of mudguards to a bike, and these simple plastic Crud RoadRacer mudguards can be fitted to most road race bikes, provides a decent barrier against road spray, and makes cycling on wet roads much more tolerable than without mudguards.
+A vital piece of winter cycling gear - indeed mandatory on many club rides.
+Adding a set of mudguards to a bike - and these simple plastic Crud RoadRacer mudguards can be fitted to most road race bikes - provides a decent barrier against road spray, and makes cycling on wet roads much more tolerable than without mudguards.

 Keep your ears warm and your head toasty with a hat worn underneath your helmet.
 This Rapha Pro Team Winter Hat uses a soft shell fabric to provide insulation for your brain and it’s got a DWR treatment so it’ll be good in the rain too.